Flourless Peanut Butter Oatmeal Cookies.

 - I typically use 3/4 cup of oats in these cookies, however 2/3 cup makes the cookie dough a little easier to handle and the baked cookies less crumbly.
 Make sure you use old-fashioned oats, not quick oats.

-- About the peanut butter: you may use homemade, natural, or commercial peanut butter, however the type you use will alter their texture slightly.
+- About the peanut butter: you can use homemade, natural, or commercial peanut butter, however the type you use will alter their texture slightly.
 I found the best texture was with 1 cup of my homemade honey roasted peanut butter or 1 cup Skippy Natural Peanut Butter.
 If using my homemade peanut butter, make sure it is at room temperature or cold.
 Freshly processed, it's quite warm and you do not want to use warm peanut butter in the cookie dough.
-If using natural brand peanut butter: be sure to stir in any excess oil on top and get it completely mixed in.
-Otherwise, your cookies will spread.
-An equal amount of almond butter can be used instead of peanut butter.
+I find natural and oily peanut butters tend to dry out these cookies, so keep that in mind.

 - About the sugar: you can use white sugar instead, but keep in mind you'll lose the mild molasses flavor from brown sugar.
 If the peanut butter you are using is not sweet and on the salty side, increase brown sugar to 1/2 cup.